- Chapter 1. Principles and Purpose

 C. In Absentia Resolution

-D. Formal Resolution
+D. Resolution through Hearing

-- The Student is eligible for an Informal Resolution, but no such resolution is reached pursuant to the procedures in Chapter 7;
+- the Student is eligible for an Informal Resolution, but no such resolution is reached pursuant to the procedures in Chapter 7;

 Section III.
 Academic Integrity Board and Hearing Panels